ericholscher/ericholscher.com/site/index.rst

 Welcome to the home of Eric Holscher on the web.

-I talk about software development, mostly in the realm of Django.
-I am interested in the web, testing, mobile apps, documentation, and much more.
+I am the co-founder of `Read the Docs <https://readthedocs.org>`_ and `Write the Docs <http://www.writethedocs.org>`_, where I work to elevate the status of documentation in the software industry.
+The main content here is my blog, which covers various topics around documentation, Python & Django, conference organizing, and anything else that strikes my fancy.

 I currently live in Portland, Oregon, and love to explore the outdoors.
-Whether on bike or foot, I spend as much time as possible out and about, checking out the various beauty that the world holds.
+Whether on bike or foot,
+I spend as much time as possible out and about, checking out the various beauty that the world holds.

 Information